RobDolin/Data/get-involved.md

 ### 2.2 Communities of Color

+[Advancement Project](http://www.advancementproject.org/) - Advancement Project is a next generation, multi-racial civil rights organization.
+Rooted in the great human rights struggles for equality and justice, we exist to fulfill America’s promise of a caring, inclusive and just democracy.
+We use innovative tools and strategies to strengthen social movements and achieve high impact policy change.

 [CAMP](http://www.campseattle.org/) - We seek to create a healthy, thriving world free of poverty by serving low-income individuals and families in central King County including immigrants and refugees, youth, seniors, people with disabilities, and the new poor.